IA Clarington Global Multi-Asset Fund

 Learn more about IA Clarington Global Multi-Asset Fund

 The performance data comparison presented is intended to illustrate the Fund’s historical performance as compared with historical performance of widely quoted market indices.
 There are various important differences that may exist between the Fund and the stated indices that may affect the performance of each.
 The benchmark is a blend of MSCI AC World Index (60%) and the Bloomberg Barclays Global Aggregate Bond Index (CAD Hedged) (40%).
 The blended benchmark presented is intended to provide a more realistic representation of the general asset classes in which the Fund invests.
 The MSCI AC World Index is a free float-adjusted market capitalization weighted index designed to provide a broad measure of the equity market performance throughout the world.
 The MSCI AC World Index captures large and mid cap representation across 23 developed markets and 24 emerging markets countries.
 The Bloomberg Barclays Global Aggregate Bond Index (CAD Hedged) is a measure of global investment grade debt from 24 local currency markets that includes treasury, government-related, corporate and securitized fixed-rate bonds from both developed and emerging markets issuers.
 The Fund’s market capitalization, geographic, sector and credit quality exposure may differ from that of the benchmark.
 The Fund’s currency risk exposure may be different than that of the benchmark.
 The Fund may hold cash while the benchmark does not.
 Overall, the Fund's bond and equity exposure can differ, because the Fund does not use a fixed ratio similar to the benchmark.
 It is not possible to invest directly in market indices.
 The performance comparison is for illustrative purposes only and does not imply future performance.
-Effective June 1, 2018, the investment strategies of the Fund were changed and the sub-advisor of the Fund changed from Radin Capital Partners Inc. to PineBridge Investments LLC.
-Effective June 1, 2018, the Fund name changed from IA Clarington Global Growth & Income Fund to IA Clarington Global Multi-Asset Fund..
+Effective June 1, 2018, the sub-advisors of the Fund changed from Radin Capital Partners Inc. and IA Clarington Investments Inc. to PineBridge Investments LLC.